 - 1. Describe language development from various perspectives. - 2.
 Discuss concepts and issues associated with language development in various class settings. - 3.
-Create and implement lesson plans, activities, and materials that are appropriate for developing language in various classroom settings. - 4.
-Compile a teaching strategies portfolio for developing languages in various classroom settings.
+Create and implement lesson plans, activities, and materials that are appropriate for developing language in various classroom settings.

-SLT 202B Concepts and Issues in Second Language Teaching - Language Skills (3) KCC AA/DH
+SLT 202B Concepts and Issues in Second Language Teaching - Language Skills (3) KCC AA/DH and KCC AS/AH 3 hours lecture per week

-Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ENG 100 or a grade of "C" or higher or concurrent enrollment in ESL 100; and a grade of "C" or higher or concurrent enrollment in SLT 102 or consent of instructor.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ENG 100 or ESL 100; and a grade of "C" or higher or concurrent enrollment in SLT 102 or consent of instructor.